Skip to main content

 } yield sum).commit

-Perform side-effect for TSet elements
+Perform effects for TSet elements

 import zio._